noCaptchaAi/hCaptchaSolver.user.js/README.md

 - Others with Tampermonkey support

 -----
-### 2000 solves extra free if you leave a positive review on greasyfork 👍, ping us on telegram discord to claim.
+### If you liked hte free solves, would you leave a 👍 up rating?
+Thank you.